AriFordsham/GHCWiki/emacs.md

 ##### *\*lsp-log\*: hie: [SESSION_NUMBER]

-If you've enabled message tracing (see above), these buffers contain all requests and responses of the Language Server Protocol regarding one session.
+If you've enabled message tracing (see above), these buffers contain all requests and responses of the *Language Server Protocol* regarding one session.

 ## Shortcomings
 Sometimes you have to be patient.
 "Hover" information is currently known to be slow.
-An creating the nix-environment for the first time might feel like you're downloading the whole internet... :wink:
+And creating the nix-environment for the first time might feel like you're downloading the whole internet... :wink: